 Now just yesterday I got myself the Hero 6 Black and guess what…it ALSO has the same problem with the opening where you put the battery in.
 I am in the process of returning this one too and replacing it.

 Update: The second camera I got was the one which had the issues with showing the video I shot at 60 fps.
 I finally decided to give up on GoPro and just returned the camera altogether, these purchases are not worth it for me anymore and there is little/no change between the 5 and 6.
-I’ll save myself $500 and wait for something else.
+I’ll save myself $500 and wait for something else (Like the Osmo Action and Osmo Pocket).

 Look…I love the camera quality this product puts out, but either I’m extremely unlucky to keep buying a defect model over and over or there’s an issue with the company itself.